UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/ray.rst

 **********

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_RaySensor`.
+   See the Python reference of this logic brick in :class:`SCA_RaySensor`.

 The *Ray Sensor* shoots a ray in the direction of an axis and sends a positive pulse once it hits something.
 It can be filtered to only detect objects with a given material or property.